bitfinexcom/grenache-cli/README.md

 to retrieve the complete options list.

-## Retreive items from the DHT
+## Retrieve items from the DHT

 The `grenache-get` command reads a data record from the DHT (see [BEP 44](http://bittorrent.org/beps/bep_0044.html) for more information).
-There is no differences in retreiving a _mutable_ or an _immutable_ item; in both cases the key returned by the *PUT* request must be provided.
+There is no differences in retrieving a _mutable_ or an _immutable_ item; in both cases the key returned by the *PUT* request must be provided.
 Furthermore, starting from version _[0.9.6](https://github.com/bitfinexcom/grenache-grape/commit/efbfc11)_ of [grenache-grape](https://github.com/bitfinexcom/grenache-grape), the _salt_ specified during the *PUT* operation must be provided if used.
 In any case, `grenache-get` validates the payload it receive; this will ensure that the _key_ provided really match the payload and, in case of a _mutable_ item, that the signature is correct.
 This will protect you from evil nodes on the network.
 To read an item from the DHT simply run something like this:

 ```bash
 grenache-get '81c2a8157780989af9a16661324fafbd7803877d'